fhardison/fhardison.github.io/_posts/2018-10-02-words-grammar-expression.md

 ---
 title: Grammar is a resource
-description: Grammar is a means to communicate, not something that stands in our way as learners.
 excerpt: After years of working with and learning languages, I realized something.
 It's nothing profound, but it's something to keep in mind when approaching a new language.
 tags: [Theory, Grammar]
 ---